davidyap7/admin/include.md

 `bx catalog entry-visibility-set <service-id> --includes-add <account-id or account-email>`

 After the includes-add flag, you can add a comma separated list of emails or IDs associated with accounts.

+After you run the command, the process to include the resource takes 30 minutes.
+After 30 minutes, log out and back in to your account to see the included resource.

 ## Remove an account from the includes list
 {: #remove-exclude}